Chapter 4.16

 Each license is for one calendar year and expires on December 31st each year of issuance.
 Forms for renewal shall be mailed by the finance department to those businesses holding licenses as of November 1st, to be sent no later than November 15th.
 The failure of the finance department to send an application in a timely manner constitutes cause for the waiver of the penalties set forth in Section 4.16.060 if the applicant is otherwise diligent.
 The finance department’s retention of the list of businesses sent renewal applications shall be prima facie evidence that they were in fact sent to all listed businesses.
 (Ord.
 98-3 § 1 (part), 1998; Ord.
 09-06 § 2 (part), 2009.)

-As used in this section, the following persons have effective control of a business: its proprietor or proprietors, general partners in case of a partnership, the president, and each person or entity owning more than thirty percent of the voting stock in case of a corporation; and in case of a limited liability company the manager of the company, or if there is no manager, all members of the company.
+2. A person has effective control of a business if the person supervises the day-to-day affairs or holds any of the following positions in the business, or the equivalent thereof: the proprietor or proprietors, general partner in case of a partnership, the president, and each person or entity owning more than thirty percent of the voting stock in case of a corporation; and in case of a limited liability company the manager of the company, or if there is no manager, all members of the company.

-In addition to this monetary penalty, the city may seek an injunction in the Superior Court requiring the business, or each person with effective control of the business, to obtain the required business license and also recover compensatory damages, including full, actual, reasonable attorneys’ fees, from each such person.
-Upon application for an injunction under this section, the Superior Court shall issue the injunction.
+C. In addition to any monetary penalty, the city may seek an injunction in the superior court requiring the business, or each person with effective control of the business, to obtain the required business license and also recover compensatory damages, including full, actual, reasonable attorneys’ fees, from each such person.
+Upon application for an injunction under this section, the superior court shall issue the injunction.

 4.16.070 Posting.